 - Insurance company name, policy number and policy holder’s name; and

-- Your or your child’s/dependent’s medical and movement history;
+- Your or your child’s medical and movement history;

-- Equipment or modifications used to support function or participation; and
+- Equipment or ways you modify your spaces to support motor function; and

-An assessment of functional motor skills: rolling, sitting, crawling, walking, jumping, etc.
+- gross motor skills like rolling, sitting, crawling, walking, jumping, etc.

-An assessment of balance, strength, coordination, motor planning, endurance and flexibility -- the building blocks of motor skill.
+- balance, strength, coordination, motor planning, fitness and flexibility -- the building blocks of all motor skills.